atomisthq/docs/docs/quick-start.md

 The easiest way to get started with Atomist is to start on your laptop in [local mode][local], working with local commits.
 Get your own software delivery machine, and then customize it.

-This Quick Start begins with an SDM for delivering and maintaining Java Spring Boot web services.
+An Atomist SDM can run any delivery process, and many other things besides, but for exploration we have to start somewhere.
+Let's pretend your team operates several web services, you write them in Java using Spring Boot, and you like build them with maven.
+Since this SDM is for your personal use on your laptop, "deployment" means starting the service up locally.

 You'll need [Git][git],
 [Node.js][node], and the [Java JDK][jdk] installed.